Stephen-RA-King/pynamer/README.md

-  -h, --help            show this help message and exit -r, --register        register the name on PyPi if the name is available -v, --verbose         display information about similar projects -g, --generate        generate a new PyPI simple index -m, --meta            input new meta data when registering (Author and email address) -w, --webbrowser      open the project on PyPI in a webbrowser --version             display version number
+  -h, --help            show this help message and exit -r, --register        register the name on PyPi if the name is available -v, --verbose         display information about similar projects -g, --generate        generate a new PyPI index file -m, --meta            input new meta data when registering (Author and email address) -w, --webbrowser      open the project on PyPI in a webbrowser --version             display version number